noritaketakamichi/nonogram/README.md

 In the project directory, you can run:

 ### `yarn setup`
-Youcan migrate table and seed data.
+Youcan migrate table and seed data.<br />
-Before this, create database that name is ``nonogram``
+Before this, create database that name is ``nonogram``<br />
+This app use postgres database.

 ### `yarn hack:client`